 Sanctioning Guidelines for Sexual Misconduct

-In accordance with the law and our institutional philosophy, Ohio University has adopted the sanctioning protocol listed below for those students who are found responsible for an A-4e violation of the Student Code of Conduct.
+In accordance with the law and our institutional philosophy, Ohio University has adopted the sanctioning protocol listed below for those students who are found responsible for a D7 violation of the Student Code of Conduct.

 There are three general questions that will be evaluated as sanctioning decisions are made.
 The appropriate sanctioning guidelines are included after each one.

 Question 1: Was there a sexual misconduct violation?
 If yes, expect a minimum of 1 semester suspension.

 Question 2: Was there physical contact?
 If yes, expect a minimum of a 1 year suspension.